MyMacroFit

 Adjusting for Your Goals

-For fat loss (deficit): This plan works as-is if your TDEE is 2,300–2,500 kcal.
-Reduce portion sizes by 10–15% if you want a larger deficit.
+For fat loss (deficit): This plan works as-is if your TDEE is 2,300-2,500 kcal.
+Reduce portions by 10-15% if you want a slightly larger deficit, but resist the urge to slash much further.

-What Makes This Plan Work
+What Actually Makes This Plan Work

-→ Read more: What to Eat on 1500 Calories | High Protein Meal Prep Recipes | How to Calculate Your Macros
+Related reading: What to Eat on 1,500 Calories · High-Protein Meal Prep · How to Calculate Your Macros

 Sources